 These MPEG-2/H.264 algorithm features are combined to produce an encoded video stream that will be encapsulated in Format 0 packets.
-The H.264 can be carried over the MPEG-2 TSs using International Telecommunications Union/Telecommunication Standardization Sector (ITU-T) Recommendation H.222.013 for MPEG2 TS containment for MPEG4 AVC.
+The H.264 can be carried over the MPEG-2 TSs using International Telecommunications Union/Telecommunication Standardization Sector (ITU-T) Recommendation H.222.0 for MPEG2 TS containment for MPEG4 advanced video codec.
 The MISP has adapted this with 9720d and 9701.